 icon-globe Emigrated to South Africa 1844

-icon-play 1 foster daughter, who was most likely his daughter by their maid Anna Brita (see below) – Founded Branch G3a: Krogman in South Africa
+1 child (see below) – Founded Branch G3a: Krogman in South Africa

 Johan grows up at the farm Tokarp in Säby parish as the eldest son of the church warden and juryman Gustaf Fredricsson.
 1820-1821 he serves at his father’s other farm Bredstorp Norrgård.
 In the latter year he marries Hedda Zachrisdotter whose brother works at the farm.
 Their parents are Zacharias Persson and Annika Jonsdotter.
 For some reason the couple is married at Varvestorp.

 Johan is described at the time of his wedding as ”acceding farmer at Bredstorp” (tillträdande hemmansbrukare i Bredstorp), whither they move 1825.
 His wife seems to have been a maid there too.
 The farm seems to have been promised to him, but something must have happened, because in 1827 they move to the cottage Ängen on the grounds of Tokarp, where they live as crofters.

 In November 1830, they take on a new maid, a 20 years old girl by the name of Anna Brita Månsdotter from Torpa.
 She leaves the place a year later, pregnant and with a clerical warning for her unacceptable behaviour.

 In 1833 Johan and Hedvig move to remote Tällekullenicon-map-marker in the forests of Ödeshög parish, where he is elected juryman just as his father before him.
 Eventually, he also acquires the title of förpantningsägare.